 This most likely will happen in some secret laboratory, with the rest of the world oblivious to the fact.
 This new being will instantaneously gain access to all the knowledge accumulated in the World Wide Web.
 The World Wide Web will have the entire knowledge processed and ready.
 Google is now in the process of digitizing all the written knowledge in order to upload it into the World Wide Web – which just fits this purpose fine.
 And by the time we’re talking about all the research facilities, labs, plants, all the technologies and knowledge resources will be uploaded into the single environment for ready access.
-All the preconditions will be in place for what sci-fi presents as “rise of the machines” i.e. for the new cyber-being generated by the mankind, whether accidentally or on purpose, to seize all the knowledge and technologies.
+All the preconditions will be in place for what sci-fi presents as the “rise of the machines” i.e. for the new cyber-being generated by humankind, whether accidentally or on purpose, to seize all the knowledge and technologies.

 I believe that this new being will the sum total of one single personality, or rather the will of one human being and the entire bulk of knowledge and technologies generated by the entire mankind.
 I am calling this new post-human being a Supercharacter as opposed to Superintelligence because the key property it will have is the will, not the knowledge.
-That’s because knowledge, no matter the scope or level of advancement, it always distributed, because it is inherently a paradigmatic and hierarchized system.
+That’s because the knowledge, no matter the scope or level of advancement, is always distributed, because it is inherently a paradigmatic and hierarchized system.
 Only the will with access to this bulk of knowledge is capable of converging it and generating the cumulative effect necessary for the Singularity to happen.
 This will be the will of the digitally transferred human personality.

-(There is also another possibility here to consider i.e. that of the will evolving from the self-consciousness of the self-learning machine reflecting on the nature of task setting, but this is a different argument track which is relevant to only one detail in the present argument, namely the question of origin of the will contributing to the birth of the Supercharacter.)
+(There is also another possibility here to consider i.e. that of the will evolving from the self-consciousness of the self-learning machine reflecting on the nature of task setting, but this is a different argument track which is relevant to only one detail in the present argument, namely the question of the origin of the will contributing to the birth of the Supercharacter.)